AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

 0. Get the source and submodules:
     + `git clone --recursive git@github.com:PixarAnimationStudios/OpenTimelineIO.git`

-1. To build OTIO only for C++ development (i.e. produce the OTIO C++ libraries and header files), then use cmake:
+1. To build OTIO for C++ development:

+    ### Linux/Mac

     + `mkdir build`
     + `cd build`
-    + `cmake .. {options}`
+    + `cmake .. { options }`
     + `make install`

-    For {options} configure the variables PYTHON_EXECUTABLE, PYTHON_LIBRARY, and CMAKE_INSTALL_PREFIX appropriately.
+    ### Windows - in an "x64 Native Tools Command Prompt" for Visual Studio

+    + `mkdir build`
+    + `cd build`
+    + `cmake .. -DCMAKE_INSTALL_PREFIX={path/to/install/location} { options }`
+    + `cmake --build . --target install --config Release`

+    The CMAKE_INSTALL_PREFIX variable must be set to a path with no spaces in it, because CMake's default install location is in C:\Program Files, which won't work with OpenTimelineIO due to spaces in the path.

-2. To build OTIO only for Python development in a virtualenv run:
+2. To build OTIO for Python development:

+    ### Linux

     + `python setup.py install`

-    Currently the install script must be run in a virtualenv.
+    ### Mac

+    + `python setup.py install --user`

+    The `--user` option is not necessary if the build is done within a virtualenv.

+    ### Windows

+    + `python setup.py install`

+    Note that the Windows installation for Python is WIP, and does not currently succeed.

-3. To build OTIO for Python in a virtualenv and also install the OTIO C++ headers and libraries, run the following command:
+3. To build OTIO for both C++ and Python development:
-    + `python setup.py install --cxx-install-root=/home/someone/cxx-otio-root`

-    Currently the install script must be run in a virtualenv.

     The first time setup.py is run, cmake scripts will be created, and the headers and libraries will be installed where you specify.
 If the C++ or Python  sources are subsequently modified, running this command again will build and update everything appropriately.

+    ### Linux

+    + `python setup.py install --cxx-install-root=/home/someone/cxx-otio-root`

+    ### Mac

+    + `python setup.py install --cxx-install-root=/home/someone/cxx-otio-root --user`

+    The `--user` option is not necessary if the build is done within a virtualenv.

+    ### Windows

+    + `python setup.py install --cxx-install-root=C:/path/to/install`

+    Note that the Windows installation for Python is WIP, and does not currently succeed.

 To compile your own C++ file referencing the OTIO headers from your C++ build using gcc or clang, add the following -I flags:
 + `c++ -c source.cpp -I/home/someone/cxx-otio-root/include -I/home/someone/cxx-otio-root/include/opentimelineio/deps`